dtcenter/MET/docs/Users_Guide/grid-stat.rst

 The default configuration file for the Grid-Stat tool, named **GridStatConfig_default**, can be found in the installed *share/met/config* directory.
 Other versions of the configuration file are included in *scripts/config*.
 We recommend that users make a copy of the default (or other) configuration file prior to modifying it.
 The contents are described in more detail below.

-Note that environment variables may be used when editing configuration files, as described in :numref:`pb2nc configuration file` for the PB2NC tool.
+Note that environment variables may be used when editing configuration files, as described in the :numref:`config_env_vars`.

 __________________________